Camper689/cooler-game-of-life/README.md

 ### Features:
 - Basic Convay's Game of Life rules
-- You can change basic game rules
+- You can change game configuration (edit state transitions, state names, add more states)
-- You can add more types of cells
+- You can change cell colors

 ### How to play:
 - Run CoolerGameOfLifeApplication class;